QianZeHao123/CV_qianzehao/cv-typst-version/cv_en.typ

 *Tianjin Jinmao International Freight Forwarding Co., Ltd.*  #h(1fr) *January 2022 -- September 2022*
 - Designed and developed customized logistics management systems for small and medium-sized logistics companies to optimize order processing and tracking efficiency.
-- Participated in daily operations and maintenance of the company’s servers, responsible for performance monitoring and troubleshooting.
 - Assisted in the development and maintenance of backend functions for the freight management system, optimizing data processing and interface design, and was responsible for database management and maintenance, including data backup, recovery, and performance optimization.
 - Technical Stack: Used tools such as Linux, MySQL, and Python for operations and development work.